-Unfortunately, the virus has been referred to by many names (for example, Norwalk virus, Norwalk-like virus or NLV, SRSV, meaning small round structured viruses, Snow Mountain virus).
+Unfortunately, the virus has been referred to by many names (for example, Norwalk virus, Norwalk-like virus or NLV, SRSV [small round structured viruses], and Snow Mountain virus).
 Many of these names often arise from the area or region where an outbreak occurs, like Toronto virus, Hawaii virus, or Bristol virus.
 Common names like "winter vomiting virus" or "stomach flu" are also used.
 "Stomach flu" is not related to any type of influenza; the term was likely coined because of the frequent watery diarrhea norovirus produces which is like the frequent clear or "watery" nasal discharge of the flu.
 This loose terminology can be confusing but it is understandable because by the time the norovirus is identified as the causative agent, usually the brief outbreak is ending or is over.

 Must Read Articles Related to Norovirus

 Norovirus - Symptoms

 What symptoms and signs did you experience with your norovirus infection?